-Termination for cause is serious business.
+Termination for cause is a serious business decision.
 Employers and employees have many reasons for parting ways, but employment termination for cause is not a desirable outcome—for either the employer or the employee.
 Termination for cause generally occurs when an employee makes a severe error in actions or judgment.

 When an employee's employment is terminated for cause, the employment is terminated for a reason which is given to the employee and stated in the termination letter.

-Termination for cause can occur for any actions that an employer considers being grave misconduct.
-Examples of such situations include these.
+Termination for a cause can occur for any actions that an employer considers to be grave misconduct.
+Examples of such situations include these:

 - Breach of contract